MrAntares/roBrowserLegacy/doc/RemoteClientAPI.md

 For serving the files, we will be using Apache HTTP server and the [client](../client) directory.

 This document assumes that Apache web server is running and properly configured to handle PHP files.
-Also the modules rewrite and headers should be enabled.
+Also, the modules rewrite and headers should be enabled.

 Copy the files and folders in the [client](../client) directory to the Apache web server root.